Vokesimurex rectirostris

 Vokesimurex rectirostris, common name : the erect-spined murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The shell of an adult varies between 33 mm and 80 mm.

 Distribution

-This marine species can be found along Southwest Japan and Vietnam.
+This marine species can be found off Southwest Japan and Vietnam and in the East China Sea and the South China Sea.